tomcam/postgres/cheatsheet/README.md

 ### Opening a connection locally

-A common case during development is
+A common case during development is opening a connection to a local database (one on your own machine).
+Run `psql` with `-U` (for user name) followed by the name of the database, `postgres` in this example:
 ````
 # Log into Postgres as the user named postgres
 $ psql -U postgres